 The phone call, which was made after midnight on Aug.
-3 to resident Lee Goldberg, was recorded, with portions of it posted on Youtube.
+3 to resident Lee Goldberg,

 The video of the call is 12 minutes long and the discussion pertains to what Goldberg believes to be a conflict of interest on part of Sisler voting in favor of the Honeywell redevelopment project.
 Sisler is employed by state Assemblyman Anthony Bucco Jr. and at one point was recused from the Honeywell proceedings, but has been reinstated since after residents signed a petition calling for a supermajority vote on the issue.

 With the Honeywell redevelopment proposal, the company would expand office and laboratory space and build 235 townhouses on the site on Columbia Road.
 The township committee voted in favor of the rezoning of the property for the project to move forward 4-1 in October.